🚀 LightRAG: Simple and Fast Retrieval-Augmented Generation

 see test_neo4j.py for a working example.

-Using PostgreSQL for Storage
+Using PostgreSQL Storage

 For production level scenarios you will most likely want to leverage an enterprise solution.
 PostgreSQL can provide a one-stop solution for you as KV store, VectorDB (pgvector) and GraphDB (apache AGE).
+PostgreSQL version 16.6 or higher is supported.

-Using Faiss for Storage
+Using Faiss Storage

-dimensions.Edit Entities and Relations
+.gitignore_global.Edit Entities and Relations

 LightRAG now supports comprehensive knowledge graph management capabilities, allowing you to create, edit, and delete entities and relationships within your knowledge graph.